About the subject

 Course at master's level

-For a bachelor’s degree in History of Religions you can choose to study individual courses or join one of the bachelor’s programmes listed under Educations within the subject.
+In order to obtain a bachelor degree in the History of Religions you can study freestanding courses or study within the following programme:

-The section of History of Religions possesses research competence within the following fields: The ancient religions of Europe, including religions of ancient Greece and Rome, pre-Christian religions in the north (Old Norse, Finnish and Saami Religions); b) New Religions and Western Esoterism; c) Asian religions, particularly Buddhism and Hinduism, and d) Islam and Christianity.
+The section of History of Religions possesses research competence within the following fields: The ancient religions of Europe, including religions of ancient Greece and Rome, pre-Christian religions in the North (Old Norse, Finnish and Saami Religions); b) New Religions and Western Esotericism; c) Asian religions, particularly Buddhism and Hinduism, and d) Islam and Christianity.